P1M5/discord-xenith/README.md

 ## Prerequisites
 NodeJs is needed to run the code

-## Config file
+## .env file

-To use this project you will need to create a `config.json` file in the highest level directory with the following information (all values must be of `STRING` type).
+To use this project you will need to create a `.env` file in the highest level directory with the following information (all values must be of `STRING` type).

 1. `BOT_TOKEN` - the discord bot token
 2. `owner_id` - the id of the owner